parth7stark/MMA_GravitationalWave/README.md

    * Update the config file

         Open the `examples/configs/detector0.yaml` and  `examples/configs/detector1.yaml`configuration file and update the following paths with the appropriate ones for your system:

         - **Checkpoint Path**: Specify the location of the downloaded model checkpoint file.
         - **Inference Dataset Path**: Provide the path to the downloaded inference dataset file.
         - **Logging Output Path**: Define where the inference logs should be saved.

    * Update the Job script

        The sample job script can be located in the repository under the name `job_scripts/FL_DetectorX.sh`

         ```bash
         job_scripts/FL_DetectorX.sh

         - Modify the SLURM parameters in the script to suit your computing environment (e.g., partition, time, and resources).
         ```

    * Submit the Job Script
         Use the following command to submit the job script:

         ```bash
         sbatch job_scripts/FL_DetectorX.sh
         ```

     Submitting the job script will automatically start the Detectors.

-7. Once the run is started, you'll find two output files per client and server named “<job-name>-err-<job_id>.log” and "<job-name>-out-<job_id>.log” in your working directory, Additionally, the job's output files will be stored in the log output directory that you specified in your config file.
+7. Once the run begins, two output files will be generated for each client and server in your working directory:
+`<job-name>-err-<job_id>.log` (error logs) and `<job-name>-out-<job_id>.log` (output logs).
+Additionally, the job's output files will be saved in the log output directory specified in your configuration file.

 ## Todo List and Project Plan